awsdocs/amazon-rds-user-guide/doc_source/USER_ExportSnapshot.md

 When you export a DB snapshot, Amazon RDS extracts data from the snapshot and stores it in an Amazon S3 bucket in your account\.
 The data is stored in an Apache Parquet format that is compressed and consistent\.

-You can export all types of DB snapshots including manual snapshots, automated system snapshots, and snapshots created by the AWS Backup service\.
+You can export all types of DB and DB cluster snapshots including manual snapshots, automated system snapshots, and snapshots created by the AWS Backup service\.
 By default, all data in the snapshot is exported\.
 However, you can choose to export specific sets of databases, schemas, or tables\.

 **Note**
 Exporting snapshots from DB instances that use magnetic storage isn't supported\.